VimYoung/dotfiles/README.md

 # Dotfiles

-These are the dotfiles I have been using for the past few months as my daily driver, I must say it was fun creating and using your on setup and dotfiles for the first time.
+These are the dotfiles I have been using for the past few months as my daily driver, I must say it was fun creating and using your own setup and dotfiles for the first time.
 It is fairly new and immature repo.
 Maintained with the help of chezmoi(great project btw), you can learn more about the amazing project [here](https://www.chezmoi.io).
 > Disclaimer